|

 each others eyes and changed positions, their height from each other

 seemed to change.
-The photos do not really show much change however. |
+The photos do NOT really show much change however. |

 ![the two RV Gypsies during a demonstration](2016-05-18-Rapid City-sd-site15/Cosmos Mystery House/2016-05-19-005-mystery-house.jpg) |